 Field Definition Abandoned After The amount of time in seconds an incoming chat request went unanswered by an agent before the chat was disconnected by the customer Account Name The name of the account associated with the transcript Agent Average Response Time The average time that it took an agent to respond to a chat visitor's message Agent Maximum Response Time The maximum time it took an agent to respond to a chat visitor's message Agent Message Count The number of messages an agent sent during the chat Agent Skill The skill associated with the live chat button used to initiate the chat Body The transcribed chat between an agent and a visitor Browser The type and version of the browser used by the visitor Browser Language The visitor's browser language selection Case The case associated with the chat Chat Button The chat button that the visitor clicked to initiate the chat Chat Duration The total duration of the chat in seconds Contact Name The name of the contact that participated in the chat Note that contacts and visitors are not the same.
 See Live Chat Visitor for more information.

-Developer Edition
+Created By The user who created the transcript, including creation date and time (Read only) Created Date The date and time the transcript was created (Read only) End Time The time the chat ended

-organizations that were

-created after June 14, 2012
+Live Agent is available in: Performance Editions and Developer Edition organizations that were created after June 14, 2012